top of page

 • losing interest in hobbies or relationships

-• finding it difficult to experience joy, excitement or connection
+• finding it difficult to feel joy, excitement, or connection

-This emotional flatness can feel confusing and frightening, especially when you cannot clearly explain what is wrong.
+This emotional flatness can feel confusing and frightening, especially when you cannot clearly explain what feels wrong.
+Many people describe it as feeling disconnected not only from other people, but from themselves.

 They may: